- Start Prepping

 A more exact measure of the possible toll on American lives that an EMP could inflict was heard in US Congress earlier this year.
 If a high-altitude electromagnetic pulse was created over US soil the “result could be to shut down the U.S. electric power grid for an indefinite period, leading to the death within a year of up to 90 percent of all Americans”.

-This would have a worse effect than a nuclear weapon where unnafected home soil areas that have not been struck would be able to provide assistance.
+This would have a worse effect than a nuclear weapon where unaffected home soil areas that have not been struck would be able to assist.
 With an EMP detonated at a high altitude, almost the entire US electrical grid could be shut down in a single strike.

 The US power grid has been the target of a major campaign of attacks led by Russian hackers in the last two years which has proven to be very successful.
 According to the Department of Homeland Security, Russian operatives have successfully hacked their way into the US power grid earlier this year.

 It might seem like a hacker can just have the ability to control a few processes and see what information is present in a system, but with those processes, a hacker can also interrupt the way our power plants operate, and the aviation industry works, putting millions of lives at risk.

 While this video below is quite aged, from 2007, it is a sample from a report conducted by CNN how a hacker can potentially cause a generator in a power plant to explode:

 So just how easy is it for our grid system to be hacked?
 This report by Tech Insider follows a group of ‘white hat’ hackers to hack into a power station in less than a week.
 It was pretty easy for them, and this is only a small group.
 Imagine what a country with ulterior motives might be able to do?

 The breach into the US power grid system was a show of force by an unidentified hacker group with the simple goal to show that they are capable of taking down the US grid.
 And this is just an individual.
 Imagine if a Government was to commit to a hacking war against another country?
 It could cripple and destroy a country’s electrical grid.